Akuli/tkinter-tutorial/buttons.md

 limited to button commands, all tkinter callbacks should take at most 0.1 seconds.

-Doing multiple things at the same time is an advanced topic, and I'll write more about it later.
+Doing multiple things at the same time is an advanced topic, and we'll learn more about it [later](eventloopstuff.md).

-**TODO:** write more about it some day

 ## Passing arguments to callback functions